 Dominican University's first library, containing the collections brought from St. Clara College in Sinsinawa, was located in what is now the Phyllis Skiffington Noonan Reading Room on the second floor of Lewis Hall.
 Sister Mary Reparata Murray, who established the School of Library Science in 1930, was the first librarian.

-The current Library, named after Rebecca Kranz Crown, the wife of Colonel Henry Crown, Chicago philanthropist, and the library's principal benefactor, was opened in 1972.
+The current Library, named after Rebecca Kranz Crown, the wife of Colonel Henry Crown, Chicago philanthropist, and the library's principal benefactor, opened in 1972.
 Major renovations, which created the light, open spaces one sees today, were completed in 2002.